 Sadly in our society, young people can suffer a lot of mental and physical trauma.
 One of the reasons teens are susceptible to drugs so much more today is that they are supposedly the cure-all that can help them deal with everything.
 Teens deal with bad home lives, emotional abuse, relationships that have gone wrong, or any number of factors that can cause them turmoil.
 Sometimes their problems are just not feeling loved or wanted.
-Drugs may be used in those situations just to evoke some kind of attention from the adults in their life.
+Drugs may be used in those situations just to evoke some attention from the adults in their life.

 Our society relies a lot on getting the word out on products.
 Drug companies are no different and advertise their products and the pain-relieving effects they enhance.
 The radio, TV, and Internet all promote these products, and the media are all part of the teens’ everyday activities.

 What Effects do Drugs Have on the Mind?

-Drugs literally are poison.
-How much a person takes decides the effect.
+Drugs literally can be poison and how much a person takes decides the effect.
 They directly affect the mind and distort the user’s perception of what is going on around them.
-They block off most sensations while giving short term pain relief.
-Sometimes those effects are physical, often times emotional.
+Drugs block off most sensations while giving short-term pain relief.
+Sometimes those effects are physical, often emotional.
 In a young adult, they are an escape, even if temporary from something or someone.

 How Many Young Adults and Teens are Addicted?